Axelpuff/hundredschools/descriptions/xunzi/views/shendao/description.md

-Xunzi writes that Shen Dao understood the importance of the law, but did not understand the role of individual virtue.
+Xunzi writes that Shen Dao focused on the law, but in typical Confucian fashion, Xunzi critiques him by saying that he did not understand the importance of individual virtue in ruling.

+Han Feizi may have had Xunzi's critique in mind when he refuted a similar critique of Shen Dao.